zhivko-petkov/ng-job-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

+University Course project developed with the knowledge of Angular acquired at the university.
+The functionalities are viewing, creating, editing, liking and deleting job ads.
+The JSON SERVER is used to store Job ads, Users and Organizations.
+Everyone can like job ads.
+Standard users can apply cv.
+The organizations can approve or decline standard user applications.
+Every application has a status: 'IN PROCESS', 'TRY AGAIN', 'APPROVED'.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.